 More Financial Complexity

-If you have high net worth, think about your situation for a moment.
+If you have a high net worth, make sure to think about your situation for a moment.
 You probably have multiple accounts of many different types.
 You may also have multiple sources of income and a swath of expenses – especially if you own businesses or real estate.
 You may have stock options in companies you’ve worked for, valued highly.
-But – how secure is that value, and should you sell any of your stock when you retire?
+But – how secure is that value, and should you sell any of your stock when you retire as an emergency fund?

 High net worth investors have more to gain, but also more to lose.